How to Save Money on Yarn – 7 Great Ideas

 1. Watch the Sales

-Every once in a while most yarn stores host sales.
+Every once in a while, most yarn stores host sales.
 You can often save a lot of money if you have some patience and wait for a sale.
-This might seem a bit old-fashioned and like a no-brain money-saving tip.
-But really itβs worth waiting for.
+This might seem a bit old-fashioned and like a no-brainer money saving tip, but really, it is worth waiting for.

 2. Shop Online

-When you know what kind of yarn you need for a specific project search for the yarn online.
-You might not be able to feel the yarn and hold it in your hands, but you’ll be surprised how much money you can save by shopping online and just investing time in doing some research.
+When you know what kind of yarn you need for a specific project, search for the yarn online.
+You might not be able to feel the yarn and hold it in your hands, but you may be surprised by how much money you can save by shopping online and investing a little time doing research.

 3. Discount codes and special member offers

-Discount codes can really be a big help to you when you’re looking for the answer to how to save money on yarn.
-Yarn companies will from time to time send you discount codes when you’ve signed up to receive their newsletter – as a members-only offer.
-You can also try to look for discount codes online.
+Discount codes can really be a big help when you are looking for the answer to how to save money on yarn.
+Yarn companies will from time to time send discount codes when you have signed up to receive their newsletter — often as a members-only offer.
+You can also try to look for discount codes online before buying.

 So the No. 1 money-saving tip is: NEVER EVER Pay Full Price!